Macreat/rCS/README.md

 Basic Interrupt Management: EXTI interrupts have been configured for certain GPIO pins allowing the system to react to external button presses or similar triggers.

+little_to_big_endian: function that allows us to program that converts a 32-bit value stored in memory from "little endian" format to "big endian" format, without using the "REV" instruction.